10 Top-Rated Tourist Attractions in Nunavut

-Officially created in 1999, Nunavut Territory is an administrative unit hived off from the former Northwest Territories.
-Nunavut, in the language of the Inuit who live here, means "our land" and covers the whole of the eastern section of northern Canada.
 With an area of 1.9 million square kilometers, Nunavut is almost eight times the size of the United Kingdom and comprises roughly one fifth of the total area of Canada.
 Its southern border is the 60th parallel, while the north extends to within about 800 kilometers of the North Pole.
 Most of the Territory is situated above the tree line, in a region of predominantly treeless tundra with dwarf shrubs, grasses, mosses, and lichens.
-Fiords cut deep inland from the coast.
+Fjords cut deep inland from the coast.

-Craft- and handicraft-based businesses have achieved extraordinary success.
-Produced mainly in small workshops, the leather goods, jewelry, ivory work etc. have great appeal for tourists throughout Canada.
-Hence, in addition to meeting the demand from the as-yet small number of tourists who visit the Far North, there is a lively "export trade" to the major tourist centers of the Canadian South (including Québec, Toronto, Niagara Falls, Banff, Lake Louise, and Vancouver).
+Craft- and handicraft-based businesses have achieved extraordinary success here.
+Produced mainly in small workshops, the territory's leather goods, jewelry, and ivory work have great appeal for tourists visiting Canada.
+Hence, in addition to meeting the demand from the as-yet small number of tourists who visit the Far North, there is a lively "export trade" to the major tourist centers of the Canadian South, including Québec, Toronto, and Vancouver.

 Accommodation: Where to Stay in Nunavut

-For many years, whalers, scientists, traders and missionaries frequented the gateway to Baffin Island at the end of Frobisher Bay.
-The Inuit name of Iqaluit means "many fish", but only in 1942, when the area was developed as a U.S. military airfield, did it grow in size.
-Now the service and administrative center of the Baffin Region, Iqaluit is a modern town with a complete infrastructure of the Nunavut Legislative Assembly as well as hotels, schools, a hospital, weather and radio station, and camping-site.
+For many years, whalers, scientists, traders, and missionaries frequented the gateway to Baffin Island at the end of Frobisher Bay.
+The Inuit name of Iqaluit means "many fish," but only in 1942, when the area was developed as a U.S. military airfield, did it grow in size.
+Now the service and administrative center of the Baffin Region, Iqaluit is a modern town with a complete infrastructure and is home to the Nunavut Legislative Assembly, as well as hotels, schools, a hospital, cathedral, weather and radio station, and camping site.

 Accommodation: Where to Stay in Iqaluit